Lciappi/task-manager/README.md

 # Project

-This was my first React Project and is currently hosted in https://lciappi.github.io/task-manager/
+This was my first React Project and is currently hosted at https://lciappi.github.io/task-manager/

 ## Available Scripts